llvm/llvm-blog-www/content/posts/2023-03-16-Adding-new-LLVM-JITLink-target-object-backend.md

        1e:   c3                      ret
         ```
 2. R_386_PC32
     1. **What** - Tells the linker to resolve the symbolic reference using the symbol’s relative offset to the current
        program counter (PC).
 The linker finds the offset of the referenced symbol, relative to the PC and hard-codes
        it in the corresponding assembly instruction.
 At run time, the processor looks at the [call instruction’s
        encoding](https://c9x.me/x86/html/file_module_x86_id_26.html) and knows that the operand to the instruction represents the symbol’s offset to the PC.
     2. **When** - Used to call functions in PIC.
     3. **Code** -
-        ```c
+        ```c++
         // Compile with => clang -m32 -ffunction-sections -c -o obj.o obj.c

          // declare a global function x